-Many leaders are hesitant to talk about DEI right now, worried about saying the wrong thing.
+Many leaders are hesitant to talk about DEI in the current political climate, worried about saying the wrong thing.
 But the real risk?
 Saying nothing at all.

-Employees are paying close attention to the messages they receive from leadership - and silence sends a strong message.
-They want to know that the company is expressly committed to creating a safe, stable, and thriving workplace.
-They need to hear this now more than ever.
+Employees are paying close attention to the messages and signals they receive from leadership about DEI right now.
+More than ever, they want to know that the company is expressly committed to creating a stable and thriving workplace where people are valued and safe.

-In the midst of this constructed chaos across America, what hasn't changed is that DEI remains a force for good.
+What hasn't changed in the current landscape is that DEI remains a force for good.

 Fairness, respect, and equal opportunity aren't just ethical imperatives, they're business imperatives.
 Despite the headlines about DEI being dismantled, many organizations are standing strong in their commitment.
 Understanding the legal landscape is key.
-Companies should engage their legal counsel as they ensure their approach is anchored in the principle of leveling, not lifting (ensuring fairness and opportunity for all rather than elevating one group at the expense of another), and to assess how they can continue to advance this work.
+Companies should engage their legal counsel as they ensure their approach is anchored in the principle of leveling, not lifting (ensuring fairness and opportunity for all rather than elevating one group at the expense of another), and to assess how they can continue to advance this work in a way that drives demonstrable positive business results.

 For ongoing legal insights, these resources can help organizations stay informed: